ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

-Last updated on February 6<sup>th</sup>, 2024
+Last updated on May 13<sup>th</sup>, 2024

-Though the following information and recommendations do not for now pretend to be exhaustive, we hope that they can help the teams which have already produced datasets conforming to RiC-O (thus to RiC-0 0.2) to make them compliant with RiC-O 1.0.
+Though the following information and recommendations do not for now pretend to be exhaustive, we hope that they can help the teams which have already produced datasets conforming to RiC-O (thus to RiC-0 0.2) to make them compliant with RiC-O 1.0.1.

-**RiC-O 1.0**, which is the first stable and complete version of RiC ontology, and thus a major milestone in the development of the standard, **introduces some new components; it also brings some changes on the specifications of the v0.2 components**: the qualified names, definitions, domains or ranges of some have changed.
+**RiC-O 1.0**, which is the first stable and complete version of RiC ontology, and thus a major milestone in the development of the standard, **introduced some new components; it also brought some changes on the specifications of the v0.2 components**: the qualified names, definitions, domains or ranges of some have changed.
 Besides, some components have been removed.
-In other words, RiC-O 1.0 is not, as a whole, compatible with RiC-O 0.2.
-This is why, **if you have been using RiC-O 0.2 and want to move to the first official version of the RiC ontology (which we would recommend), you may need to modify your data**.
+In other words, RiC-O 1.0 and therefore RiC-O 1.0.1. are not, as a whole, compatible with RiC-O 0.2.
+This is why, **if you have been using RiC-O 0.2 and want to move to RiC-O 1.0.1 (which we would recommend), you may need to modify your data**.

 We will mainly **focus on the most significant changes made to RiC-O 0.2 components**, starting with the ones that concern the core of RiC-O (i.e. everything but the Relation classes and their properties).
 We will also emphasize some additions that may be very useful in some projects.